 For American actors, union membership is considered a badge of validation.
 Whether it’s SAG-AFTRA or Actors’ Equity, earning your card is considered a rite of passage in the life of a professional actor.
 However, union membership is not simply a prize; it’s a relationship and an agreement.
 While the union gives an actor status, legitimacy, and protections, the actor is expected to follow union protocols and act as a booster of the union’s causes, including strikes.

-In the past two years, SAG-AFTRA has conducted the longest strike in its history against video game companies and has threatened strikes against the streaming services that circulate animations and a bicoastal advertisement agency that hires actors for commercials.
+Starting in 2016, SAG-AFTRA conducted the longest strike in its history against video game companies.
+It has also threatened strikes against the streaming services that circulate animations and a bicoastal advertisement agency that hires actors for commercials.

 Strikes are protests called by leaders of labor unions and enacted by dues-paying union members.
 Striking is a drastic coordinated campaign of worker activism designed to create a productive, non-violent crisis that cannot be ignored or circumvented by employers.
 A strike is intended to place the maximum amount of pressure on employers by depriving them of the people they need to make revenue or provide services.

 Strike activism—and union activism as a whole—aims to situate employers in a circumstance where they must comply with collaborative workplace demands through collective bargaining—when union representatives negotiate with employers over workplace protocols, benefits, protections, and payments that can be revived every few years.